 ACE Institute students are responsible for the cost of all tuition, fees, books, materials/supplies.
 Students interested in certain career technical programs, identified as high-wage, high-demand, may qualify for the ACE Institute Scholarship.
-The ACE Institute Scholarship is funded by the Career Technical Dual Enrollment Grant through the Alabama Community College System and may cover tuition, books, materials/ supplies.
-See a current list of scholarship-eligible programs at https://www.gadsdenstate.edu/ admissions-aid/ace-institute.cms.
+The ACE Institute Scholarship is funded by the Career Technical Dual Enrollment Grant through the Alabama Community College System and may cover tuition, books, materials/supplies.
+Click here for a current list of scholarship-eligible programs.
 For more information email dualenrollment@gadsdenstate.edu or phone 256-549-8305.
 Dual enrollment students are not eligible for federal student aid.